LVMH and luxury shares slide as China concerns linger

-PARIS (Reuters) - Shares in LVMH (LVMH.PA) fell in early trading on Wednesday even as its all-important fashion and leather goods unit did better than expected in the third quarter, with the broader luxury sector also rattled by lingering fears of a Chinese slowdown.
+PARIS, Oct 10 (Reuters) - Shares in LVMH fell in early trading on Wednesday even as its all-important fashion and leather goods unit did better than expected in the third quarter, with the broader luxury sector also rattled by lingering fears of a Chinese slowdown.

 Concerns over an ebbing in demand for branded goods among Chinese consumers have hit luxury stocks in recent days, as a trade war between Beijing and Washington simmers.